konstellation-io/website/content/en/docs/KRE/training/_index.md

 ```
 4. Define `init` and `handler` functions explained [here]({{< relref "docs/KRE/user/40_kais_runner_sdk" >}})

-The code inside a node can be organized in many ways the keep the best clean code practices, but in the root directory
+The code inside a node can be organized in many ways to keep the best clean code practices, but the root directory
-it should be a main.go file with the `init` and `handler` functions.
+should have a main.go file with the `init` and `handler` functions.

-As this training is based in creating a Github and DockerHub descriptor (a tool to get what are the latest versions
+As this training exercise is based in creating a GitHub and DockerHub descriptor (a tool to get what are the latest
-updated to GitHub and DockerHub of a component.), it will be necessary to create the following nodes:
+versions updated to GitHub and DockerHub of a component.), it will be necessary to create the following nodes:

-- ETL: This node is in charge of processing the data passed in the entrypoint and follows the below structure:
+- ETL: This node is in charge of processing the data passed in the entrypoint and follows the structure below:
 ```
   etl
   └───go.mod